 The Waste Report prepared by the Ministry of Trade stated that 5.4% of the consumers throw away the leftover food and 23% of the purchased food is thrown away without being consumed.
-In order to reduce food loss and waste "SAVE YOUR FOOD" campaign was launched under the Ministry of Agriculture and Forestry in cooperation with FAO.
+In order to reduce food loss and waste "SAVE YOUR FOOD" campaign was launched by the Ministry of Agriculture and Forestry in cooperation with FAO.

-According to FAO statistics, average protein supply in Turkey increased to 109.3 g/capita/day in the period of 2016-2018 from 103.7 g/capita/day in the period of 2000-2002.
-Average supply of protein of animal origin significantly increased to 37.7 g/capita/day in 2016-2018 from 24.3 g/capita/day in the period of 2000-2002.
+According to FAO statistics, average protein supply in Türkiye increased to 109.3 g/capita/day in the period of 2016-2018 from 103.7 g/capita/day in the period of 2000-2002.
+Average supply of animal originated protein significantly increased to 37.7 g/capita/day in 2016-2018 from 24.3 g/capita/day in the period of 2000-2002.

-Changes in diet and increasing demand for food of animal origin put a growing burden on allnatural resources, including valuable farmlands.
-From the perspective of achieving Sustainable Development Goals by 2030, malnutrition and obesity is also an important problem that should be addressed.
+Changes in diet and increasing demand for food of animal origin put a growing burden on all-natural resources, including valuable farmlands.
+From the perspective of achieving Sustainable Development Goals by 2030, malnutrition and obesity are also important problems that should be addressed.
 In this sense, the countries need to take action to address nutrition concerns, emphasizing the importance of a balanced diet in particular for women and children.
-They also have to tackle these challenges for the healthy future of people, communities and nations in terms of socio-political aspects.
-One of the main health problems in Turkey which are related to malnutrition detected in research, are protein-energy malnutrition in children, prevalence of obesity among adults and children.
-Excessive use of salt, lack of vitamins of B1, B2, B6 and D and also some minerals such as calcium, magnesium, iron, zinc and potassium are main causes of nutritious related health problems.
+They also have to tackle with these challenges for the healthy future of people, communities and nations in terms of socio-political aspects.
+One of the main health problems in Türkiye which are related to malnutrition detected in research, are protein-energy malnutrition in children, prevalence of obesity among adults and children.
+Excessive use of salt. lack of vitamins such as B1, B2, B6 and D and also some minerals such as calcium, magnesium, iron, zinc and potassium are main causes of nutrition related health problems.

-Global food systems need transformation; this shouldn't disregard the importance of innovation, which will help transform agri-food systems at this juncture.
-Turkey is one of the countries which is negatively affected by climate change in the Eastern Mediterranean basin.
+Global food systems need transformation; regarding the importance of innovation, which will help transform agri-food systems at this juncture.
+Türkiye is among the countries which is negatively affected by climate change in the Eastern Mediterranean basin.
 The country is, on one hand, under the threat of desertification and drought due to its climatic characteristics and topographic structure.
 On the other hand, some regions of it are under pressure from floods and forest-fires.
 In addition to the fact that 65% of Turkish soils are arid and semi-arid and sensitive to erosion, the increasing demand and pressure of growing population for natural resources are among the most important causes of desertification/land degradation.

 The share of water abstraction and the use of groundwater in the agriculture sector is too high.
 The National Water Plan also emphasized how to protect the quality and quantity of groundwater.
 The rate of drip irrigation which is more efficient than surface irrigation needs to be increased.
-11th The National Development plan also targets to increase the irrigated land until 2023 with an increase of 2 million hectares.
+The 11th National Development plan also targets to increase the irrigated land until 2023 with an increase of 2 million hectares.

-Major agricultural elements causing emissions in the agricultural sector are enteric fermentation, manure management and agricultural soils which account for more than 95% of the emissions.
+Major agricultural elements causing emissions in the agricultural sector are enteric fermentation, manure management and agricultural soils which account for more than 95% of the agricultural-related emissions.

-The afforested land in Turkey increased to 22.6 million hectares in the years of 2002-2019 with a percentage of 8.7 and is planned to increase to 23.4 million hectares in 2023.
-Turkey is located in a region sensitive to forest fires and thus has experienced quite serious forest fires recently.
-Turkey prioritizes the works for reducing deforestation and forest damage with use of high technology.
+The forest land in Türkiye increased to 22.6 million hectares in the years of 2002-2019 with a percentage of 8.7 and is planned to increase to 23.4 million hectares in 2023.
+Türkiye is located in a region, sensitive to forest fires and thus has experienced quite serious forest fires recently.
+Türkiye prioritizes the works for reducing deforestation and forest damage with use of high technology.